-Talk to anybody in the caravan industry and they’ll say the backbone of any caravan is the chassis, yet there still seems to be a lot of misunderstandings or maybe a lack of understanding about chassis in general; how they are constructed and whether they will last the distance.
+Talk to anybody in the caravan industry and they’ll say the backbone of a caravan is the chassis.
+Yet there still seems to be a lot of misunderstandings or maybe it’s a lack of understanding about chassis in general, in relation to how they are constructed and whether they will last the distance.

-Various grades of steel are used but Dual Grade RHS (Rectangular Hollow Section) steel or SHS (Square Hollow Section) steel with a grade of C350 to C450 are the most common on Aussie built vans.
-They vary in size from 150mm x 50mm and 100mm x 50mm in RHS and 50mm x 25mm and 50mm x 50mm in SHS depending on how the chassis is being built.
-Thickness of the metal used varies from around 2mm to 5mm.
+Various grades of steel are used but Dual Grade RHS (Rectangular Hollow Section) steel or SHS (Square Hollow Section) steel with a grade of C350 to C450 are the most common on Aussie-built vans.
+They vary in size from 150mm x 50mm and 100mm x 50mm in RHS and 50mm x 25mm and 50mm x 50mm in SHS depending on how the chassis is being built; the thickness of the metal used varies from around 2mm to 5mm.

 Some chassis systems are manufactured from C-section steel (Jurgens Caravans is one example) and are designed to bolt together rather than be fully welded.
 Chassis are designed for strength and durability and although the consensus is that strength requires weight, that’s not always the case.
 It’s about a chassis being built for purpose.

-Chassis finishes vary from hot dipped gal to painted surfaces.
-We’ve heard the terms Duragal and Supagal, essentially these are coatings on the steel (inside and out) to protect it approximately seven microns’ worth.
-Galvanised steel coats are between 56 and 80 microns.
+Chassis finishes vary from hot-dipped gal to painted surfaces.
+We’ve heard the terms Duragal and Supagal, essentially these are coatings on the steel (inside and out) to protect it to approximately seven microns’ worth.
+Galvanised steel coats are between 56 and 80 microns thick.
 Gal gives off a bad (toxic) smell when welded so often the chassis is manufactured from uncoated steel and once completed it’s dipped in gal to create a shiny, durable finish where the dip actually becomes a part of the steel.
-This also means that if scratched, the rust doesn’t grow under the coating unlike with paint.
+This also means that if scratched, rust doesn’t grow under the coating unlike with paint.

-Galvanising is quite a technical process, however, the steel is submerged in various chemicals to clean it, then dipped in molten zinc, around 450 degrees Celsius, filling every nook and cranny.
+Galvanising is a dramatic technical process where steel is submerged in various chemicals to clean it before it’s dipped in molten zinc, at around 450°C, to fill every nook and cranny.
 This coating then becomes a part of the steel it’s protecting.
-Typically galvanising adds around five percent to the overall weight of the chassis.
+Typically, galvanising adds around five percent to the overall weight of the chassis.

-The heat can warp the steel though, and that needs to be taken into account by the caravan chassis manufacturers.
+The intense heat can warp the steel though, and that needs to be taken into account by the caravan chassis manufacturers.
 This warping can be negated with proper chassis design for galvanising.
 Another factor that can affect the gal process is cheap steel.
-This shows up in blemishes in the finish.
-According to GB Galvanizing, in Victoria, there’s nothing that can be done as they can’t control the steel quality and their suggestion is to ensure you know where your steel comes from and understand the possible consequences.
+This shows up as blemishes in the finish.
+According to GB Galvanizing, in Victoria, there’s nothing much that can be done.
+They can’t control the steel quality and the suggestion is to ensure you know the origin of your steel and understand the possible consequences.

 Raisers are often incorporated into a chassis.
 A raiser is a second section of RHS welded onto the chassis.
 Adding a raiser offers extra body height, allowing for greater wheel articulation and creating a flat floor for the van.
 It also adds strength to the chassis.
 Two RHS sections welded together are stronger than the equivalent size RHS due to reduced flexibility within the width of the steel.